 The Graph engine can be used to perform traversals or other graph computations within a separate context from the chart.
 For more information see The Graph Engine.

-Defines which runtime KeyLines will use when calling KeyLines.create()
+Defines which runtime KeyLines will use when calling KeyLines.create().

 Tells KeyLines where it can find various resources on your server.
 This function must be called before the KeyLines.create() function.